wrattler/wrattler/client/public/cleanEHR_newCode.md

 dt = dt.dropna(axis=1, how='all')
 ```

-Create funtions to help with the wrangling challenges such as datetime format processing:
+Create functions to help with the wrangling challenges such as datetime format processing:
 ```python
 def export_datetime_slash(s):